RaheemahAde/RaheemahAde/README.md

 ## Hi there 👋🏾
-✨ I'm Raheemah,  a Software Quality Engineer living in the UK ✨
+✨ I'm Raheemah,  a Software Quality Engineer ✨

 ## What's This Repo About? 🧐
 This is a collection of my automation projects.
 It covers a range of testing tools aimed at making sure everything from web apps to mobile apps runs smoothly.
 Whether you’re into browser testing or mobile app testing, there’s a bit of everything here.